-The owners of places like Sarashobou are real book professionals.
+The owners of places like Sarashobou are professionals.
 They know everything and everyone in the business.
-Even if you are after something incredibly rare, you should be talking to them.
+Even if you want something incredibly rare, you should talk to them.
 Just be prepared to wait for some items, though!
 Waiting lists can be long.

 You will find English-language books and bookstores in Jinbocho.
 One of them is Kitazawa.
 It has an incredible collection of secondhand academic English books.
-You’ll find them on its second floor.
+They are on the second floor.
 I might be exaggerating when I say it covers every subject known to man.
 But that is how it seems!
-The interior of the store is beautiful too, very classical.
+The store’s interior is beautiful, very classical.

 Where is Jinbocho Booktown?

 Jinbocho Booktown is in Chiyoda Ward, along Yasukuni-Dori.
-The area is served by Jimbocho Station.
+Jimbocho Station serves the area.
 It has three lines:

 Jinbocho Book Town is the place to buy something to read or collect.
 It’s also a great place to enjoy a walk around.
 And once you finish, you can relax at one of its cafes.
 If you have been there, let us know what you think of the area.
-And definitely let us know your favorite shop!
+Let us know your favorite shop!